fluent-cms/fluent-cms/doc/readme-parts/040-graphQL.md

 ```
 [Try it here](https://fluent-cms-admin.azurewebsites.net/graph?query=%7B%0A%20%20courseList%7B%0A%20%20%20%20id%2C%0A%20%20%20%20name%0A%20%20%7D%0A%7D%0A)

+---
 #### Field Selection
-You can query specific fields of the current entity and related entities.
+You can query specific fields for both the current entity and its related entities.
 **Example Query:**
 ```graphql
 {